nushell/nushell.github.io/src/content/docs/book/creating_errors.md

 ---
-title: Community
+title: Creating your own errors
 ---

-# Creating your own errors

 Using the [metadata](metadata.md) information, you can create your own custom error messages.
 Error messages are built of multiple parts: